This page offers answers to a number of common questions related to ITIL® implementation initiatives and ITIL reference

 As a result, the ITIL Process Map features a Facilities Management process even though, strictly speaking, the ITIL books define Facilities Management as a Function.

 Want to see the ITIL® Process Map in action?
-Check out our product videos!
+Check out our videos!

-YaSM - the new, streamlined process model for service management and ISO 20000.
+The new, streamlined YaSM process model for service management and ISO 20000.